digitcrusher/Skakun/doc/core/tty/system.md

 capabilities in that man page does not contain any of the commonly-used extensions, such as `Ss`.

-    getflag(capname, [term])
+    bool = tty.getflag(capname, [term])

-Returns a boolean signalling the presence of a terminal capability in its terminfo entry, or `nil` if the capname is unrecognized.
+Returns a boolean signalling the presence of a terminal flag capability in its terminfo entry, or `nil` if the capname is unrecognized.

-    getnum(capname, [term])
+    num = tty.getnum(capname, [term])

-Returns the value of a terminal's numeric capability, or `false` if it's absent from the terminal's terminfo entry, or `nil` if the capname is unrecognized.
+Gets the numeric capability, or `false` if it's absent from the terminal's terminfo entry, or `nil` if the capname is unrecognized.

-    getstr(capname, [term])
+    string = tty.getstr(capname, [term])

-Returns the value of a terminal's string capability, or `false` if it's absent from the terminal's terminfo entry, or `nil` if the capname is unrecognized.
+Gets the string capability, or `false` if it's absent from the terminal's terminfo entry, or `nil` if the capname is unrecognized.

 Alas, the terminfo database has a reputation of not being the most reliable nor up-to-date and sadly there's no better widespread way to query the terminal's